TABLE OF CONTENTS…

 Welcome to the PK Memo.
 This round we’re diving into core professional competencies—the everyday moves that signal whether you’re ready for the game or just warming the bench.
 Nobody ever sat me down in school and said, “Hey, here’s how you actually earn trust at work.”
 I had to learn it in the wild—missed deadlines, awkward emails, feedback that stung harder than it should.
 Eventually I realized: these weren’t just slip-ups, they were the very skills no one had taught me to practice.

-Up front: This one is about seven pages longer... it NEEDS to be.
+Up front: This one is about seven pages longer (instead of a bonus article)... and it NEEDS to be.
 Now that you’ve had a little time to earn your trust, trust me when I say your generation is in crisis at work.
 We love you.
 We want to help.
 So here goes:

 Competencies don’t have the shine of big ideas or fancy degrees.
 They’re the habits in the trenches: how you talk to people, whether you finish what you start, how you bounce back from critique, how you manage your time when no one’s watching.
 And here’s the thing: organizations from med schools to law firms to Fortune 500s are already grading you on them—even if you didn’t know.